 In her sculpture work she utilizes materials of metal, copper leaf, wire and clay to create fungal forms, mimicking growth and implying life in strange places.
-Her work explores fungi's ability to grow and thrive in changing and sometimes unexpected environments; copper wire weaving around found objects, insinuating new life in the residuals.
-These installations take a playful but also dystopic approach; teasing the idea of reverting manmade objects to their original purpose and allowing growth, decay, and exposure to the elements.
+Her work explores fungi's ability to grow and thrive in changing and sometimes unexpected environments, and she is highly interested in the cycles of life, death, decay and growth.